svenstaro/cargo-profiler/README.md

 # cargo-profiler

-cargo subcommand to profile binaries
+Cargo subcommand to profile binaries.

 ## To install